mmt/smark-notes/content/about/index.md

 draft: False
 ---
 Welcome!
-My name is Mark Tobenkin, I'm a software engineer specializing in control and esitmation systems.
-This webpage is just a collection of technical content I've found interesting and would like to hang on to.
+My name is Mark Tobenkin, I'm a software engineer specializing in control and estimation systems.
+This web-page is just a collection of technical content I've found interesting and would like to hang on to.

 A number of the pages are expository writing on math related to motion